woof-software/anon-integration-guide/projects/compound-v3/README.md

 5. Claim Rewards

-    - "Claim rewards from @compound-v3 on Ethereum"
+    - "Get my rewards from Compound V3 protocol on Ethereum"
-    - "Claim rewards from @compound-v3 on Arbitrum"
+    - "Collect my earned rewards from Compound V3 on Arbitrum"
-    - "Claim rewards from @compound-v3 on Base"
+    - "Withdraw accumulated rewards from Compound V3 on Base chain"

 6. Withdraw Collateral

-    - "Withdraw 1000 USDT on Ethereum in @compound-v3"
+    - "Withdraw 1000 wstETH on Ethereum in @compound-v3"
     - "Withdraw 500 USDC on Arbitrum in @compound-v3"
     - "Withdraw 1000 USDC on Base in @compound-v3"